Skip to main content

 14

-Laya to Rodophu
+Laya – Rodophu

-Today, begin your trek from Laya to Rodophu, a high-altitude campsite offering spectacular views of the Himalayan range.
+Our destination today is Rodophu, a high-altitude campsite offering spectacular views of the Himalayan range.
 The trail takes you through dense alpine forests, with a steady ascent through rhododendron and juniper trees.
 Along the way, enjoy the serenity of nature and catch glimpses of the majestic mountains surrounding you.
 As you reach Rodophu, the beauty of the area, with its crystal-clear streams and expansive meadows, will leave you in awe.
 Overnight camping at Rodophu.

-Laya to Rodophu
+Laya – Rodophu

-Today, begin your trek from Laya to Rodophu, a high-altitude campsite offering spectacular views of the Himalayan range.
+Our destination today is Rodophu, a high-altitude campsite offering spectacular views of the Himalayan range.
 The trail takes you through dense alpine forests, with a steady ascent through rhododendron and juniper trees.
 Along the way, enjoy the serenity of nature and catch glimpses of the majestic mountains surrounding you.
 As you reach Rodophu, the beauty of the area, with its crystal-clear streams and expansive meadows, will leave you in awe.
 Overnight camping at Rodophu.

 Accommodation